sakibstark11/s3-md5-python/README.md

 There are two _optional_ arguments that you may want to provide

--   `-w` or workers sets the number of python threads to use for downloading purposes, by default its set to the following equation `number of cpu cores * 2 - 1`
 -   `-c` or chunk size in **bytes** sets the individual download size on each get request sent to s3, by default it will use [speedtest-cli](https://pypi.org/project/speedtest-cli/) to determine the network speed.
+-   `-b` or block size that determines how many concurrent requests the application should send to s3.
+This is to prevent s3 from throttling the application due to rate limiting.
+By default it is set to **10**.
+Please increase this as this is dependent on your aws account s3 api request limit.

 ### Example